Voxelstice/tptmp-js/README.md

 # tptmp-js
 The Powder Toy Multiplayer Server, coded in Javascript.
 A good alternative if you dont have Linux.
+This is also made to be ran with nodemon for the remote console stuff commands or whatever.

 Original server code: https://github.com/The-Powder-Toy/tptmp